kiemfp/GUItest/README.md

 ## Known issues <br/>
 Ui dissapears when on a laptop.
+(Issue has been fixed.)